My Books

 What’s next?
 You pick!

-I have two very different novels that have been percolating for a while now—which would you like to read as I write?
+I have multiple projects that have been percolating for a while now—what should I prioritize for 2025?

-A dark psychic suspense that connects with the Daughters universe…?
+A dark psychic suspense that exists in the Daughters universe…?
+A lighthearted magical Romantasy à la The Princess Bride…?
+Something else…?

 Loading...